d-exclaimation/pioneer/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fd-exclaimation%2Fpioneer%2Fbadge%3Ftype%3Dswift-versions&style=for-the-badge)](https://swiftpackageindex.com/d-exclaimation/pioneer)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fd-exclaimation%2Fpioneer%2Fbadge%3Ftype%3Dplatforms&style=for-the-badge)](https://swiftpackageindex.com/d-exclaimation/pioneer)

 Pioneer is a open-source Swift GraphQL server, for Vapor.
-Pioneer works with any GraphQL schema built with [Graphiti](https://github.com/GraphQLSwift/Graphiti).
+Pioneer works with any GraphQL schema built with [GraphQL](https://github.com/GraphQLSwift/GraphQL).

 ## Getting Started

 An overview of GraphQL in general is available in the [README](https://github.com/facebook/graphql/blob/master/README.md) for the [Specification for GraphQL](https://github.com/facebook/graphql).
+We will be using Graphiti as the GraphQL schema library for this basic implementation.
 An overview of Graphiti is also described in the package's [README](https://github.com/GraphQLSwift/Graphiti/blob/master/README.md).

 ### Using Pioneer